modusintegration/fintech-devcon-demo-react-vite/README.md

 # fintech-devcon-demo-react-vite

 ## Purpose
-The purpose of this demo is to show how PortX deploys an SSO app with our Stack (Github/AWS/ArgoCD/Grafana).
+The purpose of this session is to show how to build, deploy, and monitor an app that conencts to many Cores with an open source Stack (Apachec Cam/ArgoCD/Grafana).
-This UI is interacting with both mambu and cis cores.
+This UI is interacting with both Mambu and CSI cores.
 In the UI you will be able to send money back and forth.

 ## API Docs